-Jean-Marc Groelly is a partner in our tax practice.
-He is specialised in international tax law with a particular focus on the tax aspects of investment funds, private equity, real estate, M&A and structured finance transactions.
-He provides advice to multinationals in relation to taxation of intellectual property and equity incentive plans for their employees.
-He also provides tax advice to high net worth individuals including executives of large and medium sized companies.
+Jean-Marc Groelly is a partner with NautaDutilh and head of the Tax practice group in Luxembourg.
+He specialises in international tax law with a particular focus on the tax aspects of investment funds, private equity, real estate, M&A and structured finance transactions.
+He regularly advises multinationals on the taxation of intellectual property rights and employee incentive plans and provides tax advice to high-net-worth individuals, including the executives of large and medium-sized companies.

-Prior to joining NautaDutilh Avocats Luxembourg in January 2006, Jean-Marc worked for more than six years with several US-UK law firms.
+Prior to joining NautaDutilh in January 2006, Jean-Marc worked for more than six years at other reputable US and UK law firms.